-Wednesday 25 June 2003 — This is more than 21 years old.
+Wednesday 25 June 2003 — This is over 21 years old.
 Be careful.

 For the last day or so, I’ve been working hard to write some code using technologies that I really don’t understand.
 It needs to be done quickly, so I’ve been in “machete mode”.
 That’s my term for the style of working where nothing matters but getting to the end goal.
 I call it machete mode because I imagine a jungle of technological unknowns separating me from my goal.
 Instead of careful craftsmanship, reasoned balancing of goals, elegant design, and thoughtful coding, I have to work quickly with tools and technology that are mysterious to me.
 Extreme sample-searching, blind cut-and-paste, just-in-time documentation diving, and guerilla debugging are the order of the day.